Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     name?: string)
 ```

-- 1st argument: A string, the registry name of a fluid which corresponds to this metal
+- 1st argument: A `Fluid`, the fluid this metal is built upon
 - 2nd argument: A number, the melting temperature of the metal
 - 3rd argument: A number, specifies how fast the metal heats up relative to others, measured in Energy / (mB * °C)
 - 4th argument: An item ingredient, defines the ingots of the metal, may be null to indicate the metal does not have any ingots